How do I resolve the error "ERROR: 1023 DETAIL: Serializable isolation violation on table in Redshift"?

 Session1_Redshift=# BEGIN; Session1_Redshift = # insert into tab1 values (1) Session1_Redshift = # END; Session1_Redshift # select * from tab2;

 Session2_Redshift # select * from tab1; Session2_Redshift =# BEGIN; Session2_Redshift = # insert into tab2 values (1) Session2_Redshift = # END;

 In these examples, there are no cross-references in the transactions.
-The two INSERT statements do not affect each other.
-Because there is at least one order in which the transactions can run serially and produce the same result as if run concurrently, the transactions are serializable.
+The two INSERT statements don't affect each other.
+Because there's at least one order in which the transactions can run serially and produce the same result as if run concurrently, the transactions are serializable.